agiledigital-labs/Anypoint-service-mesh/readme.md

 Build an image for hello_world_api and then deploy the application using the yaml file in kubernetes.

 `kubectl apply -f hello_world_api/deployment.yaml`

-Enable istio injection so that deployed pods can spin up with sidecar proxies.

-`kubectl label namespace default istio-injection=enabled`

 Install anypoint service client.